lindleyw/autonav/readme.txt

 Auto Graphics Site Navigation with Gallery

-This plugin simplifies the creation of graphically navigable Wordpress sites, creating a list or tables of pages and posts selected in a variety of ways.
+This plugin simplifies the creation of graphically navigable Wordpress sites, creating a list or tables of pages, posts, and custom post types, selected in a variety of ways.

   * Sites with nested pages can show a table of clickable thumbnails of child pages, with size of the tables, and the number of rows, automatically computed to fit, based on the thumbnail sizes.
   * A table of posts selected by tag, category, or author can be displayed in the same manner.
   * Thumbnails of pictures, and the galleries of pictures added in each page, can be automatically resized either through a single default setting in the Wordpress administration page, or by specifying a size in each page.
 Missing thumbnails will be automatically generated.
   * A gallery of images can be created simply by placing them in a new directory under the wp-content/uploads directory.
 Standard command-line or FTP tools can then be used to move, rename, or delete images.
+  * Output and page/post selection is extensible through the use of filters.

-  * Works with WordPress's standard attachment mechanism, and will also co-operate with J. Christopher's "Attachments" plugin.
+  * Works with WordPress's standard attachment mechanism, and with
+    J. Christopher's "Attachments" plugin (see FAQ)

 The plugin is invoked with the [autonav] shortcode, with two basic modes: